-The Council will generally require a planning agreement to provide that the developer's obligations must be met prior to the issuing of any construction certificate related to the subject development application.
+The Council will generally require a planning agreement to provide that the developer's obligations in relation to securing the delivery of development contributions must be met prior to the issuing of any construction certificate related to the subject development application.
+Delivery of the development contribution may be prior to occupation certificate.